MicrosoftDocs/architecture-center/docs/example-scenario/serverless-quest/code-with.md

 ms.custom:
 - fcp
 ---
-# Code-with engineering playbook
+# The code-with engineering playbook

-Everyone owns their code and has an obligation to make all parts of the solution great. *Code with* Microsoft teams, partners, and customers to help them successfully:
+Everyone owns their code and has an obligation to make all parts of the solution great.
+The [Code-With Customer/Partner Engineering Playbook](https://github.com/microsoft/code-with-engineering-playbook) by the Microsoft Commercial Software Engineering (CSE) team is a good guide to best engineering practices.

-- Deliver technical implementations
+Code with Microsoft teams, partners, and customers to help them successfully:

-- Modernize or build new apps to their specifications
+- Deliver technical implementations.
-- Accelerate deployments to production
+- Modernize or build new apps to specifications.
-- Scale implementations to other parts of workloads
+- Accelerate deployments to production.
-- Operate, optimize, secure, and manage apps and workloads
+- Scale implementations to other parts of workloads.

-A good guide to best practices is the [Code-With Customer/Partner Engineering Playbook](https://github.com/microsoft/code-with-engineering-playbook) by the Microsoft Commercial Software Engineering (CSE) team.
+- Operate, optimize, secure, and manage apps and workloads.

 The Engineering Playbook shows how to increase engineering team efficiency, reduce mistakes and common pitfalls, and strive to be better engineers.
-The playbook provides guidance on how to:
+Engineering best practices for serverless and Azure Functions adoption include:

 - Keep the code quality bar high.
 - Value quality and precision over just "getting things done."